x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/dropCS_en.md

         * false: Determine whether to enable the recycle bin mechanism according to the value of the field "[Enable][getDetail]".

         Format: `SkipRecycleBin:true|false`

+    3. `Comment` ( *String* ): Add a comment for the corresponding recycle bin item.

+        * This parameter only takes effect when the recycle bin mechanism is enabled.
+        * The maximum length limit for the comment information is 128KB.

+        Format: `Comment:"sample"`

 ##RETURN VALUE##